Financial-Times/dotcom-page-kit/packages/anvil-plugin-sass/readme.md

 # Anvil Plugin Sass

-This module extends the [Anvil CLI build action][cli] (`anvil build`) with a way to generate optimised CSS files from [Sass] source code for FT.com.
+This module extends the [Anvil CLI build action][cli] (`anvil build`) with a way to load and generate CSS files from [Sass] source code.

 [cli]: https://github.com/Financial-Times/anvil/tree/master/packages/anvil#build
 [Sass]: https://sass-lang.com/

 ## Getting started

-This module is compatible with Node 10+ and is distributed on npm.
+This module is compatible with Node 8+ and is distributed on npm.

 ```sh
 npm install --save-dev @financial-times/anvil-plugin-sass